afreeorange/wiki.nikhil.io.articles/Toiletries for Travel.md

-You won't need all of these things.
-Adjust accordingly. 👉 Trick is to look for dry variants of things you'd normally use in liquid form.
+👉 You won't need all of these things.
+Adjust accordingly.

+👉 Trick is to look for dry and/or compact variants of things you'd normally use in liquid form.
 Look for wipes, rollers, sticks, chewables (like for mouthwash), and the like.
 They last longer too!

+## The List

 ### First Aid, Medicine, et al